-I used to play ice hockey at a high level representing Australia and internationally.
+I used to play ice hockey at a high level representing Australia internationally.
 I decided about five years ago to get back into it again.
-The big difference between being a high-level athlete in my twenties to a beer league warrior in my thirties was my energy levels and time to recover.
+The big difference between being a high-level athlete in my twenties to a beer league warrior in my thirties was my energy levels and length of time to recover.

 Every morning after a game I would ache and cramp.
 I would stretch, run, swim and nothing could beat the cramps, then I would sit at work like a tired old donkey with no legs.

 My typical routine at ice hockey practice was to drink a can of Coke or Red Bull prior, Gatorade during and beer after.
 As an experiment, instead I mixed a 1.25 liter bottle of water with a teaspoon of Celtic sea-salt and sipped it during practice.

 To be honest, I didn’t notice a difference in my energy or fatigue.
-Its what happened the next morning that shocked me, I got straight up out of bed with no stiffness or cramps, no eyelids stuck to my eyeballs, no drowsiness, no nothing!
+It’s what happened the next morning that shocked me, I got straight up out of bed with no stiffness or cramps, no eyelids stuck to my eyeballs, no drowsiness, no nothing!
 I did this for about a month’s worth of games and practices until one of my teammates gave everyone a Gatorade before the game.
 The next morning I was cramped, tired and dehydrated.